 The PEN Ten with Lisa Ko

-In this week’s PEN Ten, we’re sharing our 2016 interview with 2016 PEN/Bellwether Award for Socially Engaged Fiction prizewinner Lisa Ko, author of The Leavers, which was published last month by Algonquin Books.
-Her fiction has appeared in Apogee Journal, Narrative, Copper Nickel, and the Brooklyn Review, and has been selected for inclusion in Best American Short Stories 2016, guest-edited by Junot Díaz.
+In this week’s PEN Ten, we’re sharing our 2016 interview with 2016 PEN/Bellwether Award for Socially Engaged Fiction prizewinner and 2017 National Book Award finalist Lisa Ko, author of The Leavers.
+Her fiction has appeared in Apogee Journal, Narrative, Copper Nickel, and the Brooklyn Review and has been selected for inclusion in Best American Short Stories 2016, guest-edited by Junot Díaz.
 Ko was born in Queens, raised in New Jersey, and now lives in Brooklyn.

 The Bellwether Prize, which was established in 2000 by Barbara Kingsolver and is funded entirely by her, was created to promote fiction that addresses issues of social justice and the impact of culture and politics on human relationships.